haresfaiez/haresfaiez.github.io/_posts/2024-02-10-vite-dev-mode-overview.md

 * Scripts with a Javascript body

 In all cases, a module node is added to the module graph.
-The identification of Javascript dependencies and their transitive dependencies will be handled later by an analysis plugin.

 In the first case though, Vite replaces the script with a script/src element: